A plain-language breakdown of why U.S. immigration applications get rejected, and what you can do to avoid a costly denial.

 U.S. immigration law contains strict grounds of inadmissibility, and a criminal record is among the most common reasons applications are denied.
 Certain convictions can permanently bar a person from obtaining a visa or green card.

-It is important to note that even arrests that did not result in a conviction may need to be disclosed.
+Even arrests that did not result in a conviction may need to be disclosed.
 Hiding or misrepresenting criminal history on an immigration application is treated as fraud and can result in a permanent bar.
-Immigration law intersects significantly with criminal law, and applicants with any prior legal issues should seek legal counsel before filing.

 Staying in the United States beyond the authorized period on your visa is a serious immigration violation — and one that is frequently overlooked by applicants who assume a brief overstay won't matter.
+Under U.S. immigration law, overstaying can trigger a 3-year or 10-year bar to re-entry:

 If you have ever overstayed a visa or entered the country without authorization, it is critical to discuss your situation with an immigration attorney before submitting any new application.